espebra/filebin2/README.md

 If this argument is set, then the client IP will be read from the proxy headers provided in the incoming HTTP requests.
 This argument should only be set if there is an HTTP proxy running in front of Filebin, that is using the proxy headers to tell Filebin the original client IP address.

+#### `--read-header-timeout duration (default: 2s)

+Read header timeout for the HTTP server.

+#### `--read-timeout duration (default: 1h)

+Read timeout for the HTTP server.
+File uploads need to complete within this timeout before they are terminated.

 #### `--reject-file-extensions string` (default: not set)

 A whitespace separated list of file extensions that will be rejected.
 Example: "exe bat dll".

+#### `--require-verification-cookie` (default not set)

+If enabled, a warning page will be shown before a user can download files.
+If the user accepts to continue past the warning page, a cookie will be set to identify that the user understands the risk of downloading files.

 #### `--s3-access-key string` (default: not set)